mindysky/java_data_structure/Effective Java.md

 mutator methods: setters

-if a class is accessible outside its package, provide accessor methods to prevent the flexibility to change the class's internal
+If a class is accessible outside its package, provide accessor methods to prevent the flexibility to change the class's internal

-representation
+representation.

 if a class is package-private or is a private nested class, there is nothing inherently wrong with exposing its data fields